andrebergvind/cyclistic-bike-share-analysis/README.md

 # Cyclistic Bike Share Analysis
 A marketing and consumer behviour data analysis exploring behavioral differences between casual riders and members for Cyclistic, a fictional bike share company operating in Chicago.

-The project was completed as part of the Google Data Analytics Certificate and served as the final capstone project of the course.
+The project was completed as part of the Google Data Analytics Certificate and served as the capstone of the course.

 ## Project Structure